mfatouaki/Powershell-Scripts/README.md

 # PowerShell Scripts
-Useful scripts for IT Admins, including ones I have created and ones I have found on the internet.
+Useful scripts for IT Admins
+including ones I have created and ones I have found on the internet.